vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 ## Concepts
 ### Profiles
-In InSpec terms we offer "profiles" to audit products.
+In InSpec terms "profiles" are offered to audit products.
 Simple profiles have the following structure:
 ```
 examples/profile
 ├── README.md